IgniteUI/igniteui-docfx/en/components/overlay_main.md

 ### Getting Started

-To use the `IgxOverlayService` it needs to be imported in the component. `Inject` a reference to it in the components `constructor`:
+To use the `IgxOverlayService` it needs to be imported in the component. `Inject` a reference to it in the component's `constructor`:
 ```typescript
 import { IgxOverlayService } from `igniteui-angular`;